-Your award places me in the position of having earned a reputation which I must continue to deserve.
-But since you have presented me with this citation it is fitting that I use the occasion to speak briefly on the importance of discussion and debate, and on the essentiality of having the necessary information on those subjects chosen for discussion.
+I am placed in the position of having earned a reputation which I must continue to deserve.
+It is therefore fitting that I use the occasion to speak briefly on the importance of discussion and debate, and on the essentiality of having the necessary information on those subjects chosen for discussion.